 One of the qualities we like best about Warbler’s Roost is the soundscape.
 There is no hum of traffic noise.
 Bird calls are clear and provide a sense of space.
-There are seasonal overtures from frogs and crickets and rhythmic drumming from a ruffed grouse.
-When there is noise from neighbours it is usually at a distance and also helps to open an unseen dimension of local life in the near north.
+The off-seasons when tourists are not around are especially intriguing and allow time and space for uncovering hidden subtleties of the local wildlife and geophonic elements.

 Warbler’s Roost is expanding its artist residency program to include a Soundscape Retreat.
 This is a chance to explore the local soundscape of the Almaguin Highlands by making audio recordings, editing and analyzing those recordings, and composing with them.
 As well, participants will better appreciate the complexity of the natural soundscape through SOUNDwalking and listening exercises.

 Participants will have the opportunity for personal work complemented with instruction from Canadian sound artist and soundscape composer Darren Copeland who has been creating environmental recordings throughout his artistic career and his current project The Absent Listener is based on continuous soundscape recordings from the Warbler’s Roost property.
 Copeland studied with Barry Truax at Simon Fraser University where the World Soundscape Project was founded.
 He has experience in a variety of methods for soundscape recording – stereo, Ambisonic, underwater and material-bound.